-- a) Significant financial difficulties of the issuer of the security; - b) It is probable that the issuer of the security will be declared bankrupt or undergo another type of financial reorganization; - c) Default on contractual clauses, such as nonpayment of interest or principal; - d) The disappearance of an active market for the credit instrument in question due to financial difficulties or - e) e) Measurable reduction in the estimated future cash flows of the group of securities as of the initial recognition of such assets, although the reduction cannot be identified with the individual securities of the group, including: - i. adverse changes in the payment status of the issuers in the group, or - ii. local or national economic conditions which are correlated with defaults in the securities of the group.
+- a) Significant financial difficulties of the issuer of the security; - b) It is probable that the issuer of the security will be declared bankrupt or undergo another type of financial reorganization; - c) Default on contractual clauses, such as nonpayment of interest or principal; - d) The disappearance of an active market for the credit instrument in question due to financial difficulties or - e) Measurable reduction in the estimated future cash flows of the group of securities as of the initial recognition of such assets, although the reduction cannot be identified with the individual securities of the group, including: - i. adverse changes in the payment status of the issuers in the group, or - ii. local or national economic conditions which are correlated with defaults in the securities of the group.

-As of December 31, 2016 and 2015, the Financial Group's management has not identified that there is objective evidence of impairment of any securities.
+As of December 31, 2016 and 2015, management has not identified objective evidence of impairment of any securities.